 Architosh Mission Statement

-Architosh LLC’s publishing mission with the Architosh Web site is to serve a worldwide audience of Macintosh-based and iOS-based CAD and 3D professionals and students working within multiple fields and industries including: Animation, Architecture, Computer-Aided Industrial Design (CAID), Construction, Engineering, Game Design, MCAD (Mechanical Computer-Aided Design), PLM (Product Lifecycle Management), Medical, Science and Visualization.
+We serve a worldwide audience of professionals and students working within multiple fields and industries including: Animation, Architecture, Computer-Aided Industrial Design (CAID), Construction, Engineering, Game Design, MCAD (Mechanical Computer-Aided Design), PLM (Product Lifecycle Management), Medical, Science, Visualization, and Visual Effects (VFX).

 Since 1999 Architosh.com has been the world’s leading online resource for Macintosh CAD and 3D, offering market-leading IT resources, news, reviews, and editorial and analysis products.
-We consistently serve over 190,000 site visitors worldwide annually in more than 140 countries.
-And we have served over 10 million page views with nearly 4 million page views being served since the launch of the latest version of Architosh in October 2008.
+We consistently serve over 190,000 site visitors worldwide annually in more than 140 countries around the globe, delivering over 14 million pages views since our founding on our journalism and community digital properties.

 Our Editorial Calendar is available online to help advertisers with their media planning.